fharper/devrel/content/writing/documentation.md

 ### Modification

 If you want to modify the documentation yourself, you are welcome to do so by using the `Suggest Edits` option which is on all pages at the top right corner.
 You need to be connected to README.io to use this feature.
-If you do not have an README.io account, please ask [Fred](https://github.com/fharper), [Jonathan](https://github.com/jonathanMindee) or [Olivier](https://github.com/olivMindee).
+If you do not have an README.io account, please ask [Fred](https://github.com/fharper).

 ![Screenshot of the Suggest Edits link & icon](../../img/readmeio-suggest-edits.png)